Building a scalable typography system

 Skipping ahead to where we made it to typography, we collected information about what we currently have in typography whether it's documented or not and collected around 45 unique styles per platform.
 It looked similar to this after clustering them into symbols in Sketch…

-After doing some research and looking on how other systems define their typography.
+After doing some research and looking at how other systems define their typography.
 I guess Google's material design is really comprehensive and yet very simple.
 We can easily see that it's just a set of well-defined controlled attributes.

 The type scale is a combination of 13 styles that are supported by the type system.
 It contains reusable categories of text, each with an intended application and meaning